11.3 Project Risk by Phases

 Risk Closeout on John’s Move

-Figure 11.4 Closeout of for John’s Move
+Figure 11.4 Closeout of Risk Mitigation Plan for John’s Move

-is not allocated evenly over the life of the project.
+Risk is not allocated evenly over the life of the project.
 On projects with a high degree of new technology, the majority of the risks may be in the early phases of the project.
-On projects with a large equipment budget, the largest amount of may be during the procurement of the equipment.
+On projects with a large equipment budget, the largest amount of risk may be during the procurement of the equipment.
 On global projects with a large amount of political risk, the highest portion of risk may be toward the end of the project.

 KEY TAKEAWAYS